Ireland women blown away early by world champions USA

 “It’s 3-0 and no one likes to lose, but I think you have to put it in context.
 We’re playing against the world champions in their home match, on their victory tour.
 Overall, I’m very, very pleased with the performance and the way the girls played tonight,” said O’Connor.

-With the USA looking clinical in the first 45, it was the way his team approached the second-half that really pleased O’Connor.
+With the USA looking clinical in the first half, it was the way his team approached the second-half that really pleased O’Connor.

 He said: “It was a tough first half, we didn’t see a lot of the ball.
 But the second half was a different story.
 After the first 45 minutes and with them three up already, we knew we had to get the shape right and overall I’m delighted with the second-half performance.”